| Version 2.0 (Core Protocols) |

 document gathers together and lists various constant assignments made in

-the other drafts.
+the other documents.

 Other RFCs